A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Neural Network Calculus

-For the remainder of the paper, let $\varrho$ be given by the ReLU activation function, i.e. $\varrho(x)=\max\{x,0\}$ for $x\in \R.$ We will see in the following, that we are able to introduce an alternative concatenation which helps us to control the number of non-zero weights.
+In general, there is no bound on $M(\Phi^1 \conc \Phi^2)$ that is linear in $M(\Phi^1)$ and $M(\Phi^2)$.
+For the remainder of the paper, let $\varrho$ be given by the ReLU activation function, i.e., $\varrho(x)=\max\{x,0\}$ for $x\in \R.$ We will see in the following, that we are able to introduce an alternative concatenation which helps us to control the number of non-zero weights.
 Towards this goal, we give the following result which shows that we can construct NNs the ReLU-realization of which is the identity function on $\R^n.$

 \begin{lemma} For any $L\in \N$ there exists a NN $\Phi^{\identity}_{n,L}$ with input dimension $n,$ output dimension $n$ and at most $2n L$ non-zero, $\{-1,1\}$-valued weights such that

 \end{lemma}

 We now introduce the sparse concatenation of two NNs.